University of Massachusetts Boston: 1960s campus siting controversy

 In 1967, the Boston Redevelopment Authority (BRA) published a study, titled An Urban Campus by the Sea, which proposed building the campus on the Columbia Point peninsula.
 The site was a former landfill, adjacent to the largest and poorest public housing complex in New England, and a mile from the MBTA's Columbia station.
 The proposal was deeply unpopular among the faculty and students; 1,500 of them subsequently organized a rally in November 1967 on Boston Common demanding a downtown location in Copley Square.
 In April 1969, when the Students for a Democratic Society organized its opposition rally, the student leaders denounced the university as "a 'pawn' masking the Boston Redevelopment Authority's plan to remove poor people from Columbia Point" and that "the university is planning a prestigious dormitory school with high tuition which students from low- and moderate-income families–whom the university was designed to serve–will not be able to attend."

-In November 1965, the Environmental Pollution Panel of the Science Advisory Committee to President Lyndon B. Johnson released its final report that included the findings of a sub-panel studying atmospheric carbon dioxide composed of oceanographers Roger Revelle and Charles D. Keeling, geochemists Wallace S. Broecker and Harmon Craig, and meteorologist Joseph Smagorinsky demonstrating that the amount of carbon dioxide produced by fossil fuel combustion as a percentage of atmospheric carbon dioxide increased by 10 percent from 1860 through 1950 with an average rate of increase of 3.2 percent per year, that from 1954 through 1962 the average rate of increase was 5 percent per year, and that carbon dioxide produced by fossil fuel combustion was the only source of carbon dioxide being added to the atmosphere.
-The report concluded that if fossil fuel combustion continued to rise at the rates during the previous century or the previous decade, the amount of emitted carbon dioxide as a percentage of atmospheric carbon dioxide by 2000 would be a 42 to 60 percent increase from 1950 levels and that two possible consequences of the increase could be the melting of the Antarctic ice cap and rising sea levels.